Donald D. Engen: Korean War

-Engen was released from active service on 1 February 1946, although continued to serve in the United States Navy Reserve with VF-716 at Naval Air Station Los Alamitos.
+Engen was released from active service on 1 February 1946, although he continued to serve in the United States Navy Reserve with VF-716 at Naval Air Station Los Alamitos.
 Engen worked briefly as an engineer for Consolidated Vultee before rejoining the Navy in August 1946.
-From October 1946 until May 1947, he worked in pilotless aircraft programmes at Naval Auxiliary Air Station Chincoteague and the Naval Air Missile Test Center.
+From October 1946 until May 1947, he worked in pilotless aircraft programs at Naval Auxiliary Air Station Chincoteague and the Naval Air Missile Test Center.
 He attended the University of California, Los Angeles from June 1947 until September 1948.
 In October 1948, he was assigned to VF-212, serving as operations officer.
 He subsequently joined VF-52, where he jet-qualified on the TO-1 Shooting Star, then joined VF-51, flying FJ-1s and then F9F-2s.
 In April 1950, VF-51 embarked on for a western Pacific deployment which saw the start of the Korean War.
 On 3 July 1950, Engen participated in the first jet combat missions attacking an airfield near Pyongyang and engaging North Korean Yak-9 fighters.
 Engen would be awarded a further two Air Medals for his service in Korea.